Jwoo5/ecg-qa/README.md

 # Release Notes
 * <a id="v1-0-2"></a>1.0.2
+    * Errors occurred in PTB-XL ECG-QA samples have been corrected, where we replaced `"late stage of myocardial infarction"` with `"old stage of myocardial infarction"` in the `answer`s for the corresponding samples.
+Other samples remain the same with the last release.
     * Released the expanded version of ECG-QA, where we sampled ECGs from [MIMIC-IV-ECG v1.0](https://www.physionet.org/content/mimic-iv-ecg/1.0/) on the same template to acquire a significantly larger set of ECGs.
     * Some modifications have been made to reflect the expanded version.
 For example,
         * The file structure of the dataset